-This is part 4 of a 4 part series where we try to break down cannabis and explain each part in detail.
-In part 4 we will learn about the different types of cannabis strains and how they differ from each other.
+This is part 2 of a 4 part series where we try to break down cannabis and explain each part in detail.
+In part 2 we will look at the anatomy of the plant.
+From seed to bud, this is the part that excites people most.

 Before we jump into the anatomy of cannabis it’s important to know that cannabis has male and female plants.
 In some cases the plant can be both but those are quite rare so the focus of this article will be on males and females.
 Cannabis plants show their sex by what grows in between their nodes which is the point where leaves and branches extend from the stem (stalk).
 Pollen sacs will develop on a male plant to spread seeds and stigma will develop on a female to catch pollen.
 These are known as “pre-flowers.”

 In the wild the male plant releases pollen and this pollen travels in the air until it reaches a female flower.
 The female then produces seeds which it eventually drops and these seeds grow into new cannabis plants and the cycle repeats.
 In modern times people realised that the female plants contains significantly more psychoactive compounds when compared to the male and these compounds get even more concentrated when they are not pollinated.
 It’s because of this reason today most cultivators focus on growing unfertilized female plants.